 In 1985 William Parker Jnr. died leaving his two daughters Dr Darien Lott and Lady Susan Ripley to run Parkers of Leicester Ltd and the two farming businesses.

 In 2009 Adrian Lott became Managing Director of Parkers of Leicester Ltd, with his brother Stephen Lott and cousin Kate Playfair joining him as Directors.
-The business currently farms over 13,000 acres across Leicestershire, Rutland, Northamptonshire, Cambridgeshire, Norfolk and Essex.
+The business currently farms over 13,000 acres across Leicestershire, Rutland, Northamptonshire, Cambridgeshire, Norfolk, Nottinghamshire, Derbyshire, Kent and Essex.

 In 2016 Parker Strategic Land was founded.

 For many years the family and business have been involved in land promotion and development; we’ve developed and promoted areas in and around Leicestershire including Aylestone, Braunstone, Thurnby, Thorpe Astley, Fosse Park, Frolesworth, Market Harborough and Loughborough, as well as significant construction projects at Wallasea Island in Essex.

-The family company is managing over a dozen land promotion sites throughout Nottinghamshire, Leicestershire, Northamptonshire, Norfolk and Essex, varying from sites of 20 plots to over 1000 plots; the sites include proposed retail centres, recreation centres and retirement homes.
+The family company is managing over a dozen land promotion sites throughout Nottinghamshire, Leicestershire, Northamptonshire, Norfolk, Essex, Derbyshire, Kent, Bedfordshire and Gloucestershire varying from sites of 20 plots to over 1000 plots; the sites include proposed retail centres, recreation centres and retirement homes.